Eine Grammatik des Burunge

 Following an introduction to the geographical, economical and socio-linguistical situation of the Burunge the author details the phonologic structure of the language, i.e. the phonemic inventory, its relationship to orthography, and phonotactic phenomena.
 The main part contains an analysis of the morphology, starting with general aspects of morpho-phonology, and proceeding with detailed descriptions of the different word classes (nouns, pronouns, verbs, adjectives, etc.), their patterns of word formation and inflection.
 The last chapters deal with syntax and pragmatics.
 An example of a transcribed Burunge text with interlinear translation is given as an appendix.

-Under the following links you will find further publications of the author in our programme:
+Under the following links you will find further publications of the author, also on South Cushitic languages:

 - Die Rekonstruktion der südkuschitischen Sprachen (West-Rift)